 In that era, careers for women were limited.
 “Back then, you were either a teacher or a nurse,” remembers Hylton.
 But sitting in the quiet library, she was struck by the idea of a job that centered understanding people and helping people understand themselves.
 Even at her young age she recognized that this wasn’t so different from what she already loved to do, as a central figure and counselor in her social world.
 But here, the job would be formal, and would come with professional training.

 Hylton now lives near Worcester, Massachusetts.
 It’s been her home for the last forty years, and today she is a different kind of leader: she provides mental health care in a professional context for her community.
-She accomplished her childhood dream and—with a Doctor of Psychology degree from Antioch New England on her resumé—she has made a successful career in the field of her choice.
+She accomplished her childhood dream and—with a Doctor of Psychology degree from Antioch’s New England campus on her resumé—she has made a successful career in the field of her choice.

 But the path to where Hylton is now has not been the same one taken by all students of psychology.
 Over and over, she has chosen to center people who are stigmatized by racism, sexism, and xenophobia.
 To do this important work, she dedicates herself fully to whatever task is at hand.
 And this attitude she traces back to the childhood where all of her plans started—and particularly to her father.
 “It was always instilled in me,” she explains, “that whatever you’re going to do, you must work so hard at it.”